Many initially seek financial advice because they want help with something like a pension or making intelligent investment decisions.

 7. Tax planning

-Taxes are unavoidable, but you do not need to leave HMRC a tip when you pay your bill.
+Taxes are unavoidable, but you do not need to leave HMRC a tip when paying your bill.
 Your financial plan should be aware of taxes at every step to help you keep more of your money.
-A financial advisor can help you take advantage of opportunities like pension contributions, ISAs, using allowances and gifting.
+A financial advisor can help you take advantage of opportunities like pension contributions, ISAs, using allowances, and gifting.
 If you already work with an accountant, your advisor can work alongside them to ensure everyone is on the same page.

 8. Ongoing monitoring and adjustment